mmrydz/tag-this-app/README.md

 Technologies Utilized:
 ----------------------
-React.js, Bootstrap, MongoDB, Mongoose/Robo3T, axios, morgan, AWS' S3 for the images, bcryptjs, Passport for the admin authentication, Express Sessions, Redis for the "likes" counter, and barcodes/scanner hardware.
+React.js, Bootstrap, MongoDB, Mongoose/Robo3T, axios, morgan, AWS' S3 for the images, bcryptjs, Passport for the admin authentication, Express Sessions, and barcodes/scanner hardware.
 It is deployed via Heroku/mLab.

 Installation:
 -------------